-Holi is also recognized for being a festival that celebrates the arrival of spring.
+Holi is the Hindu festival of the arrival of Spring.
 Some ways you can celebrate outside include:

 - Arrange for a field trip to a neighborhood park and volunteer to garden and clean up while making a difference! - Take the kids outside and teach them how to draw rangoli designs on the ground.
 You can use the rangoli pages from the Holi Toolkit as inspiration.
-Materials needed: colored chalk. - Kids can go outside and throw gulal and/or water balloons at one another.
+Materials needed: colored chalk. - Mids can go outside and throw gulal and/or water balloons at one another.
 Materials needed: gulal, water balloons.
 Optional: plain white T-shirts for each child.
-You can make your own natural, eco-friendly gulal water by following these instructions from Gnaana.

-Indoor version: Sometimes going outside isn't an option.
+You can make your own natural, eco-friendly gulal water by following these instructions from Gnaana. - Indoor version: Sometimes going outside isn't an option.
 In that case, keep the fun inside by providing kids with colored confetti, flower petals, and/or silly string to throw at one another.